blurrycontour/zuul-gerrit/doc/source/admin/reporters.rst

 failure, an issue label addition/removal on the PR, and a merge of the PR itself.
 Status name, description, and context is taken from the pipeline.

-A :ref:`connection` that uses the github driver must be supplied to the reporter.
+A xref:`connection` that uses the github driver must be supplied to the reporter.
 It has the following options:

   **status**